Back-Up Care Answers the Call for Working Parents and Employers

-Not long ago, a busy Unilever employee faced a potential work schedule disaster.
+Some time ago, a busy Unilever employee faced a potential work schedule disaster.
 An important client was coming to town just as her husband had an unexpected business trip and her nanny announced she needed a day off.
 "It wasn't even a question," she told us.
 "I couldn't miss that meeting."
-Most working parents would have started feverishly making calls ; or apologies.
-Instead, she fired up her computer and with a couple of clicks to her company's back-up care provider, she had a child care professional sent to her house.
+Most working parents would have started feverishly making calls - or apologies.
+Instead, she fired up her computer and with a couple of clicks to her company's back-up care provider website, she had a background checked child care professional sent to her house.
 She made her meeting without breaking a sweat.
 "It was so easy," she told us.
 "And I didn't even have good cell service."

 A Simmering - And Costly - Productivity ProblemThe problem was easily solved.
 But not so for those who don't have such help from their employers.
-And in a world of sick sitters and snow days, it's a looming disaster for parents ; and so employers.
+And in a world of sick sitters and snow days, it's a looming disaster for parents; and so employers.
 Lost client meetings are part of a not-so-quietly simmering productivity problem estimated in the billions.
-More granularly, a Bright Horizons Workforce Consulting study showed that in six months, working parents lose an average of 13 billable hours to care breakdowns - each.
+More granularly, research conducted by Bright Horizons showed that in six months, working parents lose an average of 13 billable hours to care breakdowns - each.
 The same study showed that without back-up care through work, parents simply don't have the resources for emergency child care.
 Common obstacles uncovered by the survey:

 Not enough sitters on speed dial